The path to a financial comeback

 3. Job loss

-If you experience a job loss due to COVID-19 pandemic events or for any other reason, reduce unnecessary expenses and speak with an advisor to understand your options.
+If you experience a job loss, reduce unnecessary expenses and speak with an advisor to understand your options.
 For those who qualify, the CARES act may provide additional financial support.
 And try to avoid tapping into your retirement accounts as there could be impacts to taxes and future growth.

 4. Supporting family members financially